Riyan Parag: India A career

 Riyan was also included in the India A cricket team squad for the 2023 ACC Emerging Teams Asia Cup.
 Riyan played in the final against Pakistan A where he picked up two middle-order wickets off consecutive deliveries.

 In October 2025, he struck three consecutive half centuries in all three games and was adjudged the Man of The Series for his consistent performances, at an average of 62.33 and a strike rate of 123.84.
 He was a middle-order mainstay in the series against Australia A, eventually helping India A clinch the series 2-1.

+In February 2026, he was included in the India A squad for the warm-up matches of the 2026 Men's T20 World Cup.
+Batting at number four in one of the games against Namibia, he top-scored for the team with a 39 ball 69.

 Senior international career

 T20 Internationals

 Riyan Parag became the first Assamese and also the first male cricketer from Northeast India to be included in the Indian National Squad when his name was selected for the T20I squad of the India National team for the series against Zimbabwe tour from 6 July 2024.

 Riyan was later selected for the T20Is against Sri Lanka.
 He played all three games in the series and notched up career-best bowling figures of 3 wickets conceding 5 runs in the first T20I.

 Riyan was part of the batting lineup that set a record for the highest-ever total by the Indian team in T20 internationals, scoring 297/6 in 20 overs.
 He contributed by smashing 34 off 13 deliveries, that was studded with four sixes and a four.